 No. You do not have to report only an arrest for a crime.

 Yes, when the filing of felony criminal charges occurs.
 You must report any felony charges filed against you by a County or State District Attorney or United States Attorney within 30 days of the felony charges being filed.
 The criminal complaint or indictment issued will identify the charges and crimes you are accused of committing.
 (You do not have to report misdemeanor charges being filed against you, but you must report any misdemeanor once it results in a conviction).

 You will be notified by letter if we have an issue or concern or if action is going to be taken, you will be advised.

-It will be evaluated by the Licensing Background Bureau to determine whether more information or documents are needed, and if any action is warranted against the license or licensing rights as a result of the matter.
+It will be evaluated by the Producer Licensing Background Section to determine whether more information or documents are needed, and if any action is warranted against the license or licensing rights as a result of the matter.

 What is the definition of "Applicants" and "Licensees"?

 "Applicants" includes individual and business entity applicants, and officers, directors, partners, members and controlling persons as defined in subdivision (b) of California Insurance Code Section 1668.5 of a business entity.